World Reveal Shader Tutorial

 How it works

-Using Distance as Parameter
+Using distance as parameter

-parameter which controls the fade/dissolve progress of our object; we just need to replace it with the distance between the object and the player.
+Let's say we want to dissolve an object in our scene if it's too far from the player.
+We already declared the "_Amount" parameter which controls the fade/dissolve progress of our object; we just need to replace it with the distance between the object and the player.

 To do this we have to get the Player and the Object position.